OpenGHz/Imitate-All/README.md

 > Please complete [Model Training Environment Setup](#installation) and [Parameter Configuration](#parameter-configuration) first (training with at least 2 data instances is required; otherwise, an error will occur due to the inability to split the training and validation sets).

-Navigate to the act folder and activate the Conda environment:
+Navigate to the repo folder and activate the Conda environment:

 ```bash
 conda activate aloha